MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/use-taints-tolerations.md

 * [!INCLUDE [free trial note](~/reusable-content/ce-skilling/azure/includes/quickstarts-free-trial-note.md)]
 * Read the conceptual overviews for [taints](./concepts-fleet.md#taints) and [tolerations](./concepts-resource-propagation.md#using-tolerations).
-* You must have a Fleet resource with a hub cluster and member clusters.
-If you don't have this resource, follow [Quickstart: Create a Fleet resource and join member clusters](quickstart-create-fleet-and-members.md).
+* You must have a Kubernetes Fleet resource with a hub cluster and member clusters.
+If you don't have this resource, follow [Quickstart: Create an Azure Kubernetes Fleet Manager resource and join member clusters](quickstart-create-fleet-and-members.md).
-* You must gain access to the Kubernetes API of the hub cluster by following the steps in [Access the Fleet hub cluster's Kubernetes API](./access-fleet-hub-cluster-kubernetes-api.md).
+* You must gain access to the Kubernetes API of the hub cluster by following the steps in [Access the Azure Kubernetes Fleet Manager hub cluster's Kubernetes API](./access-fleet-hub-cluster-kubernetes-api.md).

 ## Add a taint to a member cluster